lukfor/imputationbot/docs/submit-jobs.md

 ### `--aesEncryption <yes>`

 All Imputation Server results are encrypted by default.
 Please tick this checkbox if you want to use AES 256 encryption instead of the default encryption method.
 Please note that AES encryption does not work with standard unzip programs.
 We recommend to use 7z instead.
 Possible values: `yes`or `no`.
 Default: `no`.

+### `--autoDownload`

+If this flag is set then imputation-bot waits until the job is finished and starts the download.
+You can can combine the `--autoDownload` flag with the `--password` parameter to set a user-defined password to encrypt the result files.
+In this case imputation-bot it decrypts all files for you after download.